6 Sights in Carmona, Spain (with Map and Images)

 Show sight on map

-The Museum of the City of Carmona is an archaeology and history museum in the city of Carmona, province of Seville, Spain.
+The Museum of the City of Carmona is a museum of archaeology and history in the city of Carmona, province of Seville, Spain.
 It houses a varied collection of pieces from prehistoric times to the present day.

 Wikipedia: Museo de la Ciudad de Carmona (ES)